 In 1980 Alga employed Dan Glimne who eventually would become games manager of Alga.
 He stayed until 1989.
 In 1983 finally, Alga - now a famous brand for games in the Nordic countries - was purchased by their neighbour BRIO in Osby.
 Brio had their own games publishing arm called Joker, who was responsible for Scrabble (called Alfapet in Sweden) to mention an important part of their games.
 BRIO obviously saw great synergy effects with both Joker and Alga in their service.
 So when BRIO lost the license of Scrabble (while retaining the ownership of the name Alfapet) they gave Alga (not Joker) the order to issue a new Alfapet.
 It has been said that BRIO changed a lot of things within Alga but kept the product development section protected.

 In 2006 under new owners BRIO (including Alga) left Vittsjö and Osby for a new head office in Malmö.
 Production of componments for their games and toys had already been transfered to low cost markets in South East Asia.
 Although Alga still exists as a limited company it is for all practical purposes just a trademark name of BRIO AB, however being The Classic Swedish Games Company in the eyes of many a Swede, having reintroduced the light blue stripe on the boxes.
 (This time however, on the right hand side of the lid.)

 In 2015 BRIO (incl.
 Alga) was - according to Swedish daily Dagens Nyheter - purchased by German toy and games giant Ravensburger.
 It is still to be seen what this will mean to Alga and BRIO.

-Alga has been an subsidiary of Brio AB
+- Alga has been a subsidiary of Brio AB since 1983.